-The Headteacher carries out appraisal meetings with the teaching support staff and midday supervisors following the same format as the teachers.
-All appraisals are then shared with the Deputy Headteacher and any decision whether salaries should be increased is made in consultation with the Finance Administrator.
+The Headteacher carries out appraisal meetings with the teaching support staff following a similar format as the teachers but they do not have half termly individual performance conversations.
+They have three appraisal meetings during the year.
+The Headteacher makes any decision whether salaries should be increased in consultation with the Deputy Headteacher and Finance Administrator.
 Any recommendations are then shared with the Finance, Premises and Personnel Committee who then make the decision to ratify any change to salary.
 Changes to salary are made in April.

-The Deputy Headteacher carries out Performance Appraisal for administration staff using the same procedure as the teaching support staff.
+The Headteacher carries out Performance Appraisal for administration staff using the same procedure as the teaching support staff.

 The Headteacher's salary is decided by a sub-committee of the Finance, Premises and Personnel Committee who carry out an appraisal which includes an external and independent advisor.
-This meeting should take place before December 31st each year.
+This meeting should take place before December 31 each year.